gloriayiii/knee-mri-classification/README.md

 ## Results Analysis

-Using the middle 20 slices from each MRI, we report the main metrics for all experiments:
+Using the middle 20 slices from each MRI, we report the main metrics for all 6 experiments in experiment A:

 | Experiment | Acc | Recall | Spec | F1 |
 |------------|-----|--------|------|-----|